Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Erbil (ORER)/Erbil.md

 ### Circuits
 VFR Circuits are permitted on runways **36** and **18**.

-All VFR aircraft wishing to do remain in the circuit at Erbil shall be issued `A030` and the following circuit directions:
+All VFR aircraft wishing to do remain in the circuit at Erbil shall be issued not above `A060` and the following circuit directions:

 | Runway | Direction |
 | ------ | --------- |